ucsf-wynton/wynton-website-hpc/docs/hpc/about/join.md

 This will ensure that we get the proper information for your Wynton Account before it is created.

-Gladstone affiliated Wynton HPC Account requests submitted independent of the Gladstone Service Desk will be cancelled.
+Gladstone affiliated Wynton HPC Account requests submitted independent of the Gladstone Service Desk will be canceled.

 ## How long will it take for my Wynton account request to be processed?